root-project/web/manual/math/index.md

 {% include ref class="TSpectrum" %}: Contains advanced spectra processing functions for 1- and 2-dimensional background estimation, smoothing, deconvolution, peak search and fitting, and orthogonal transformations.

-{% include ref class="RooFit" %}: Toolkit for fitting and data analysis modeling,  see → [RooFit]({{ '/manual/roofit' | relative_url }}).
+`RooFit: Toolkit for fitting and data analysis modeling,  see → [RooFit]({{ '/manual/roofit' | relative_url }}).

-{% include ref class="TSplot" %}: Allows to separate the signal from the background via an extended maximum likelihood fit.
+{% include ref class="TSPlot" %}: Allows to separate the signal from the background via an extended maximum likelihood fit.
 Provides a tool to access the quality and validity of the fit producing distributions for the control variables. (see M. Pivk and F.R.
 Le Diberder, Nucl.
 Inst.
 Meth.A 555, 356-369, 2005).

 ### Multi-variate analysis classes